-The first indicator of the value of social construct is (SC1): It becomes a habit for the community to give something as an expression of gratitude.
-The second indicator of the value of social construct (SC2) is: Feeling uncomfortable if already given a service or getting a project does not give something/gift as an expression of gratitude.
-This indicator has an average value of 3.648 with a standard deviation= 0.9240.
-The third indicator of the value of social construct (SC3) is: The community feels proud and judges the success seen from how much material/wealth they have or shown without seeing where the material is obtained.
+The first indicator of the value of social construct (SC1) is: It becomes a habit for the community to give something as an expression of gratitude.
+The second indicator of the value of social construct (SC2) is: Feeling uncomfortable if one has already delivered a service or finished a project and does not get a reward, "something", as an expression of gratitude.
+This indicator has an average value of 3.648 with a standard deviation of = 0.9240.
+The third indicator of the value of social construct (SC3) is: The community feels proud and judges the success by owned/showed material/wealth, without questioning where it is obtained from.
 The average value of this indicator is 3.854 with a standard deviation of 0.8294.

-The fourth indicator of the value of social construct (SC4) is the habit of giving the fairy tale of the mouse deer, as a clever and clever figure who can always get out of trouble with a lot of wiles for his own benefit.
-Respondents' answers showed an average value of 3.664 and a standard deviation value = 0.9214.
-The fifth indicator (SC5) is the frequency of the public expressing how much do you dare to pay? or we pay piro? is an expression to show how bold it is when someone gets extra services or facilities, or gets a profit.
+The fourth indicator of the value of social construct (SC4) is: The habit of aprreciating, admiring and consider clever, figures which can always get out of trouble with great personal benefits.
+Respondents' answers showed an average value of 3.664 and a standard deviation value of 0.9214.
+The fifth indicator (SC5) is: The frequency of the public expressing "how much do you dare to pay? or "we pay piro"? is an expression to show how bold it is when someone gets extra services or facilities, or gets a profit.
 This indicator has an average value of 3.798 with a standard deviation of 0.9183.